halcyon/renewedbrain.com/index.md

 <div class="about-dr-lacy">
   <img src="images/rachel-lacy.jpg">
   <p>Dr. Lacy is a licensed psychologist, board certified in clinical neuropsychology.
-She is trained in working with people who have acquired brain injuries, ADHD, learning disabilities, dementia, chronic pain, chronic medical conditions, and various psychological disorders.</p>
+She is trained in working with people who have acquired brain injuries, ADHD, learning disabilities, dementia, chronic pain, chronic medical conditions, PTSD and various psychological disorders.</p>

   <p>We use <a href="https://doxy.me">doxy.me</a>, an encrypted website for video sessions.
 Call us for video appointments at 770-722-7827.
 Dr. Lacy's video link is <a href="https://doxy.me/drrlacy">https://doxy.me/drrlacy</a>.
-Counselor Jennifer Dalton's video link is <a href="https://doxy.me/jenniferdaltonlapc">https://doxy.me/jenniferdaltonlapc</a>.</p>
   <div class="clear"></div>
 </div>